JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 ### Scrollbars Look and Feel

-Default browser scrollbars may be insufficient, e.g. when they stand out of the IDE scrollbars look, or specific look and behavior is required.
+Default browser scrollbars may be not enough, for example, when they stand out of the IDE scrollbars look, or specific look and behavior is required.

 In JCEF browsers, scrollbars look and feel can be customized by CSS and JavaScript.
 IntelliJ Platform provides [`JBCefScrollbarsHelper`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefScrollbarsHelper.java) that allows customizing scrollbars in two ways: